Avocado For Weight Loss: 5 Ways In Which This Fruit Helps

 Avocado For Weight Loss

-Those who eat avocados snack less and are physically active--two sure-fire ways to lose weight.
+Those who eat avocados snack less and are more physically active – two sure-fire ways to lose weight.
 The monounsaturated fatty acids (MUFAs) in the fruit boost your metabolism, keep belly fat away, and lower the LDL cholesterol levels in the body.
 And just half an avocado can keep you full for 5 hours.
 Eat the fruit daily.

 So you’ve been trying out every health hack recommended by your friends, relatives, and the know-it-all Internet to lose weight, but to no avail?
 Why not give avocado, chock-a-block with carbs and fats, a try?
-If you’re wondering how a pulpy, creamy fruit that’s full of fat can help you in weight loss, we’re armed with enough proof to convince you.
+If you’re wondering how a pulpy, creamy fruit that’s full of fat can help you, here’s how avocados help with weight loss.

-If snacks are your biggest hurdle in your ‘Mission: Lose pounds’, you’ve found the way out with avocados.
-Avocados keep you feeling fuller for longer, claims a study published in Nutrition Journal.
+If snacks are your biggest hurdle in your ‘Mission: Lose pounds,’ you’ve found the way out with avocados.
+Avocados keep you feeling full longer, claims a study published in Nutrition Journal.
 It takes eating just half a Hass avocado alongside your meal to do that.
-The study participants reported being 40 percent less hungry three hours after eating an avocado and 28 percent less hungry five hours later.1
+The study participants reported being 40 percent less hungry 3 hours after eating an avocado and 28 percent less hungry 5 hours later.1

 With the desire to nibble on between-meal goodies taken out of the equation, thanks to avocados, you can now stick to your weight loss diet better.